Melons are all "Cucumbers" (Cucurbits or Cucurbitaceae) to

 In Japan these are very expensive "gift melons" selling for around US $100

 each.
-They are hothouse grown with controled heat to assure highest
+They are hothouse grown with controlled heat to assure highest

-but stem tears would be unthinkable, so they are normally sold with a piece
+slip, but stem tears would be unthinkable, so they are normally sold with

-of the vine still attached.
-Young melons are sometimes scratched to produce
+a piece of the vine still attached.
+Young melons are sometimes scratched

-scars if the netting pattern needs a little filling out.
-In California these
+to produce scars if the netting pattern needs a little filling out.
+In

 Bobak Ha'Eri distributed under